Weingut I: Process

 The actual work on Weingut I began in July 1944.
 According to plans, the bunker would be made up of 12 arches stretching east to west in a barrel vault 400 meters long and 85 meters wide.
-The arches would have an internal height of 32.2 m, 19.2 m of which was under the ground level.
+The arches would have an internal height of 32.2 m, of which 19.2 m was under the ground level.
 Their thickness reached 3 meters, and would have eventually reached 5 meters through a further concrete pour.

 For the building of the bunker an effective and simple new procedure was employed.
 First an underground "extraction tunnel", fitted with a single train track and a gated roof, was built along the entire length of the planned bunker.
 Next the foundations for the abutments, which were up to 17 m thick, were dug.
 The gravel extracted from the foundations was piled up between the foundations to support the arches while they were being built, essentially serving as formwork instead of traditional wooden scaffolding.

 As each arch was completed, the gravel beneath it was dug out and dumped through the gates of the extraction tunnel into waiting mine carts, which would then be taken away.
 When the tunnel had been completely uncovered it would be disassembled and backhoes would continue the excavation to a depth of 19.2 meters.
 Starting from the east, one arch after another was erected in this way.
 Eight floors were to be erected beneath the arches, but this was only begun with the first arch.

 By the end of April 1945 only seven of the projected twelve arches were completed.
 In the last months of the war it was no longer possible to obtain the necessary materials and workers in order to stay on schedule.